smllygrl/AusPostTechTest/README.md

 ~~•An API that allows mobile clients to retrieve a postcode given a suburb name~~

 I then worked to make the POST/addresses endpoint require authentication.
 As I was new to security and auth in Spring, and that the recent update had deprecated some common security config, I struggled to find a solution that I would be comfortable with.
 As such, I have some copied and pasted code in my SecurityConfig, with the link to it's origin commented out in the file.
-I then executed a workaround in my controller to ensure some end points remained public.
+I then tried to execute a workaround so that some end points remained public.
 Testing in Postman and the Browser gave me evidence that my solution met the MVP brief.

 ~~•A secured API to add new suburb and postcode combinations (you'll have to work out how this should work)~~